evan-narayan/voithos/README.md

-# Voidith - Private Cloud Helper by Breqwatr
+# Voithos - Private Cloud Helper by Breqwatr

-Voidith is a free and Open-Source utility written by Breqwatr to deploy and manage private clouds.
+Voithos is a free and Open-Source utility written by Breqwatr to deploy and manage private clouds.
 Breqwatr uses this tool internally and has open-sourced it in the spirit of sharing and collaboration.

 ## Installation

-Voidith is currently pre-release and only available on GitHub.
+Voithos is currently pre-release and only available on GitHub.

 ```bash
 # Create virtualenv